- Dr. David Alter was actually the first to develop the electric telegraph, not Morse, but Alter did not manage to establish a practical system.

 2. Camera - 1888

 3. Electric Battery - 1800

 4. Telephone - 1876

-A telephone is a system which converts a voice into an electric impulse of varying frequency and then back to its original form.
+A telephone is a system that converts a voice into an electric impulse of varying frequency and then back to its original form.
 Michael Faraday was the first person to contribute to the idea of a telephone when he proved that metal vibrations could be converted into electric impulses.
-Faraday’s concept was not put into practice until Philip Reis invented a device that could convert sound waves into electric impulse and then back to sound waves in 1861.
+Faraday’s concept was not put into practice until Philip Reis invented a device that could convert sound waves into electric impulses and then back to sound waves in 1861.
 The invention of a practical telephone is credited to Alexander Graham Bell and Elisha Gray who worked on their projects independently.
 Gray invented the first electromagnetic receiver in 1874 but did not perfect the design of a working diaphragm until Bell managed to create the first working telephone.
 The invention became a reality on March 10, 1876, when Bell transmitted the first sentence through his simple phone.

-11. Aspirin - 1897
+5. Aspirin - 1897

 6. Coffee Pot - 1806

 Before the invention of a coffee pot, coffee lovers had to chew the coffee since the drink would be full of grounds.
-In 1806 Benjamin Thompson invented a percolating coffee pot with a metallic sleeve that helped strain all the grounds, converting the beverage into a refreshing drink instead of a liquid meal.
+In 1806, Benjamin Thompson invented a percolating coffee pot with a metallic sleeve that helped strain all the grounds, converting the beverage into a refreshing drink instead of a liquid meal.
 Thompson developed the coffee pot after his service with the Bavarian army where he helped improve their diets.
 Thompson was a British inventor and physicist whose inventions and challenges in establishing physical theory played a crucial role in the creation of thermodynamics during the 19th century.

-9. Sewing Machine - 1846
+7. Sewing Machine - 1846

 However, although the patent for the sewing machine was new, the concept wasn't.
 In 1755, Charles Wiesenthal had invented a double-pointed needle which got rid of the idea of turning the needle after every stitch.
 Bartholomew Thimonnier created his sewing machine using the double-pointed needle in 1830.
 In 1834, Walter Hunt invented double-thread shuttle equipment.
 Nonetheless, Elias Howe is remembered for his invention of an early model of the modern sewing machine.